 Apply for the ASH Medical Educators Institute

-- Workshop: The program begins with a mandatory kick-off dinner in Washington, DC, followed by a three-day, in-person workshop at ASH Headquarters.
+- Workshop: The program begins with a kick-off dinner in Washington, DC, followed by a three-day, in-person workshop at ASH Headquarters.
 ASH covers the costs of travel to the program, lodging, and meals for accepted applicants.

 - Webinar series: The webinars supplement the MEI curriculum by covering the medical educator core competencies not addressed during the in-person workshop.
 The series begins with pre-workshop webinars and extends over the six months following the workshop.